 By owning our ships, we can assure that you'll be sharing this unique travel experience with only likeminded Grand Circle Cruise Line travelers.
 You'll find your ship to be an intimate haven that's especially conducive to camaraderie.
-We'll all be together for the joint celebrations, such as the Welcome Reception, where you'll experience the gala ambiance of a larger group.
-At other times, such as when we venture ashore, we'll break into smaller groups with individual Program Directors to allow for more intimate and personal discoveries.
+You'll all be together for the joint celebrations, such as the Welcome cocktail party, where you'll experience the ambiance of a larger group.
+When we venture ashore, we'll break into smaller groups of no more than 45 with individual Program Directors to allow for more intimate and personal discoveries.